5 Steps To Develop A Diagnosis In Physical Therapy

 Why didn’t the hamstring injury improve?

-By following a simple series of steps, patients and providers can limit these issues, which we will examine in this article.
+By following a simple series of steps, patients and providers can limit these issues, which we will examine further below.

 What do we mean by diagnosis?